-- Patient Comments: Pheochromocytoma - Symptoms and Signs
+- Symptoms & Signs

 What is a pheochromocytoma?

 Despite their small size, the adrenal glands have many functions.
-They are complex endocrine (hormone secreting) glands.
+They are complex endocrine (hormone-secreting) glands.
 Cells in different regions of the adrenal glands have different functions in the endocrine system.
 The outer portion of the adrenal gland is called the adrenal cortex.
-In part of the adrenal cortex (zona fasciculata and zona reticularis) the cells secrete cortisol, a hormone similar to cortisone, which is essential for handling stresses In another area (zona glomerulosa) where cells secrete a hormone called aldosterone which helps in water and salt regulation and blood pressure control.
+In part of the adrenal cortex (zona fasciculata and zona reticularis) the cells secrete cortisol, a hormone similar to cortisone, which is essential for handling stresses In another area (zona glomerulosa) cells secrete a hormone called aldosterone which helps in water and salt regulation and blood pressure control.

-There is yet another area, referred to as the adrenal medulla, where the cells secrete substances called catecholamines -- epinephrine, norepinephrine and dopamine.
+The inner area of the adrenal gland is referred to as the adrenal medulla.
+This is where the cells secrete substances called catecholamines -- epinephrine, norepinephrine, and dopamine.
 These are "flight or fight" hormones.
-They are responsible in part for that feeling of an "adrenaline" rush people feel when they are afraid.
-It is these cells that are involved in a pheochromocytoma.
-Basically, a pheochromocytoma is a tumor of these catecholamine-secreting cells, and that causes the clinical signs and symptoms we will discuss below.
+They are responsible in part for that feeling of "adrenaline" rush people feel when they are afraid.
+It is these cells that are overproduced by a pheochromocytoma.
+A pheochromocytoma is a tumor of these catecholamine-secreting cells, and that causes the clinical signs and symptoms we will discuss below.
 The catecholamine-secreting cells are sometimes referred to as chromaffin cells, and they are found in other areas of the body as well as in the adrenal medulla.